HTTP-RPC/Kilo/README.md

 Although return values are encoded as JSON by default, subclasses can override the `encodeResult()` method of the `WebService` class to support alternative encodings.
 See the method documentation for more information.

 ### Request and Repsonse Properties
-`WebService` provides the following methods to allow a service method to access the request and response objects associated with the current invocation:
+The following methods provide access the request and response objects associated with the current invocation:

 ```java
 protected HttpServletRequest getRequest() { ... }